sveawebpay/php-integration/README.md

 ##### Response URL:s

 ->setReturnUrl() When a hosted payment transaction completes (regardless of outcome, i.e. accepted or denied), the payment service will answer with a response xml message sent to the return url specified.
+This is also the return address if the user cancels at i.e. the Certitrade page.

 ->setCallbackUrl() In case the hosted payment transaction completes, but the service is unable to return a response to the return url, the payment service will retry several times using the callback url as a fallback, if specified.
 This may happen if i.e. the user closes the browser before the payment service redirects back to the shop.

-->setCancelUrl() In case the hosted payment service is cancelled by the user, the payment service will redirect back to the cancel url.
-Unless a return url is specified, no cancel button will be presented at the payment service.
+->setCancelUrl() In case the payment method selection is cancelled by the user at the PayPage, Svea will redirect back to the cancel url.

 See the HostedService\HostedPayment class.